 Below is a press release from the Mississippi Office of the State Auditor:

-If convicted, Smith faces up to 20 years in prison and $5,000 in fines.
+If convicted, Tutor faces up to 25 years in prison and $60,000 in fines.
+Williams faces up to 20 years in prison and $5,000 in fines.
 All persons arrested by the Mississippi Office of the State Auditor are presumed innocent until proven guilty in a court of law.
-The case will be prosecuted by the office of District Attorney Benjamin Creekmore.
+Tutor will be prosecuted by the office of District Attorney John Weddle while Benjamin Creekmore’s office will prosecute LaTana Williams.

-A $50,000 surety bond covers Smith’s employment as municipal court clerk in Houston.
+No surety bond covers Tutor’s employment as a clerk for the Itawamba County Soil and Water Conservation District.
+A $50,000 surety bond covers Williams’s time as Police Chief of Calhoun City.
 Surety bonds are similar to insurance designed to protect taxpayers from corruption.
-Smith will remain liable for the full amount of the demand in addition to criminal proceedings.
+Both women will remain liable for the full amount of the demand in addition to criminal proceedings.